carla-simulator/carla/Docs/build_linux_ue5.md

-!!! warning
-        This is a work in progress!!
-This version of CARLA is not considered a stable release.
-Over the following months many significant changes may be made to this branch which could break any modifications you make.
-We advise you to treat this branch as experimental.

 # Building CARLA in Linux with Unreal Engine 5.3

 !!! note
-        This build process is implemented and tested for Ubuntu 22.04.
-We recommend to use this Ubuntu version.
+        The Unreal Engine 5 version of CARLA requires Ubuntu version 22.04 at minimum.
+It has not been configured to build on older Ubuntu versions.

 ## Set up the environment